Donders-Institute/docker-swarm-setup/doc/operation.rst

 .. note::
     In most of cases, there is no need to initialse another cluster.

-Before there is anything, the cluster should be initialised.
+Before there is anything, a cluster should be initialised.
 Simply run the command below on a docker node to initialise a new cluster:

 .. code-block:: bash